2015–2017 ICC Intercontinental Cup

-The 2015–2017 ICC Intercontinental Cup was the seventh edition of the ICC Intercontinental Cup, an international first-class cricket tournament between leading associate members of the International Cricket Council (ICC).
-The tournament took place during 2015 to 2017.
+The 2015–2017 ICC Intercontinental Cup was the seventh edition of the ICC Intercontinental Cup, an international first-class cricket tournament comprising leading associate members of the International Cricket Council (ICC).
+The tournament took place from May 2015 to December 2017.
 It ran in parallel with the 2015–17 ICC World Cricket League Championship, but with slightly different teams.
 As Ireland and Afghanistan had qualified for the ICC One Day International Championship ranking qualification process, they were replaced by Kenya and Nepal in the limited over event; however they continued to play the four-day event.